Easy breakfast bowl

 - Nut butters: almond butter, hazelnut butter, peanut butter, cashew butter

-- Fresh fruit: any kind of berries, banana, kiwi, apricots, peaches, …
+- Fresh fruit: any kind of berries, banana, kiwi, pear, apricots, peaches, …

 - Dried fruit: apricots, figs, dates, raisins, goji berries